koleaby4/meet-halfway/README.md

 This project builds website for people, who want to find a location for meeting geographically distributed people.

 When trying to bring together people from different locations, there is always a question where to meet.
-Travel distances might differ significantly and, as a result, the organisers might feel obliged to accommodate some people at expense of others.
+<br>Travel distances might differ significantly and, as a result, the organisers might feel obliged to accommodate some people at expense of others.

-This website is designed to help by calculating [centroid](https://en.wikipedia.org/wiki/Centroid) - in context of maps, it is the geographical average location for provided coordinates.
+This website is designed to help by calculating [centroid](https://en.wikipedia.org/wiki/Centroid)
+<br>in context of maps, it is the geographical average location for provided coordinates.

 ## Website URL